 This hydrangea is one of our best-sellers at Garden Heights due to the wide array of dwarf varieties we have available!
 Dwarf varieties have large blooms that almost take over the plant due to their compact habit, making them a perfect focal point when planted in bunches or as a border.
 Also due to their size, dwarf paniculatas are some of the best hydrangeas for growing in containers!

-Here are a few varieties we love of dwarf paniculatas to help with your garden planning:
+Here are a few paniculate varieties we love to help with your garden planning:

-Little Lime: Produces soft green blooms at first, which turn rich pink toward autumn.
+Little Lime (Dwarf Species): Produces soft green blooms at first, which turn rich pink toward autumn.
 This hydrangea is a perfect addition to a cut flower garden and is a favorite for containers.

-Little Quick Fire: This dwarf hydrangea blooms a whole month before most other hydrangeas, producing white flowers that turn pink-red later in the summer.
+Little Quick Fire (Dwarf Species): This dwarf hydrangea blooms a whole month before most other hydrangeas, producing white flowers that turn pink-red later in the summer.
 It’s drought tolerant and perfect for extending your garden’s hydrangea season!